List of terms used for Germans: Hun (pejorative)

 Hun (or The Hun) is a term that originally refers to the nomadic Huns of the Migration Period.
 Beginning in World War I it became an often used pejorative seen on war posters by Western Allied powers and the basis for a characterization of the Germans as barbaric criminals with no respect for civilization and humanitarian values.
-Although the common English association of the term is with the First World War, the term had been used throughout the preceding decades, with instances dating to the Franco-Prussian War, and some referring to British actions in the Second Boer War.
+Although the common association of the term is with the First World War, the term had been used throughout the preceding decades, including the Franco-Prussian War and Second Boer War.

 The wartime association of the term with Germans is believed to have been inspired by an earlier address to Imperial German troops by Kaiser Wilhelm II.
 What is dubbed the "Hun speech" (Hunnenrede) was delivered on 27 July 1900, when he bade farewell to the German expeditionary corps sailing from the port of Bremerhaven to take part in suppressing the Boxer Rebellion.
 The relevant part of the speech was:

 Kommt ihr vor den Feind, so wird derselbe geschlagen!
 Pardon wird nicht gegeben!
 Gefangene werden nicht gemacht!
 Wer euch in die Hände fällt, sei euch verfallen!
-Wie vor tausend Jahren die Hunnen unter ihrem König Etzel sich einen Namen gemacht, der sie noch jetzt in Überlieferung und Märchen gewaltig erscheinen läßt, so möge der Name Deutsche in China auf 1000 Jahre durch euch in einer Weise bestätigt werden, daß es niemals wieder ein Chinese wagt, einen Deutschen scheel anzusehen!Come you in front of the enemy, the same will be beaten!
-Pardon won't be given!
-Prisoners won't be taken!
-Who falls into your hands is forfeit to you!
-Just as a thousand years ago, the Huns under their King Etzel made a name for themselves which shows them as mighty in tradition and myth, so shall you establish the name of Germans in China for 1000 years, in such a way that a Chinese will never again dare to look askance at a German.
+Wie vor tausend Jahren die Hunnen unter ihrem König Etzel sich einen Namen gemacht, der sie noch jetzt in Überlieferung und Märchen gewaltig erscheinen läßt, so möge der Name Deutsche in China auf 1000 Jahre durch euch in einer Weise bestätigt werden, daß es niemals wieder ein Chinese wagt, einen Deutschen scheel anzusehen!When you come face to face with the enemy, he will be defeated!
+No quarter will be given!
+No prisoners will be taken!
+Whoever falls into your hands is forfeit to you!
+Just as the Huns under their king Attila made a name for themselves a thousand years ago, a name that still makes them appear mighty in legend and folklore, so may the name "German" in China be confirmed by you for a thousand years, so that no Chinese person will ever again dare to look askance at a German!

 The theme of Hunnic savagery was then developed in a speech of August Bebel in the Reichstag in which he recounted details of the cruelty of the German expedition which were taken from soldiers' letters home, styled the Hunnenbriefe (letters from the Huns).

 The Kaiser's speech was widely reported in the European press at that time.